 - A native exchange that uses smart order routing to mitigate price slippage across different trading pairs.

 - Swap fees earned from portfolio rebalances, DEX trading and arbitrage opportunities.

 - The ability to create a Balancer Pool with asset makeup and fees of your choosing

 - Pools that are automatically rebalanced and can be entered using one token.

-- Pools which support several assets which are weighted by percentage and rebalanced automatically.
+- Pools that support up to 8 different tokens that can be weighted by percentage and rebalanced automatically.

 Balancer was incubated by an engineering company called BlockScience, and was later co-founded by Mike McDonald and Fernando Martinelli who publicly announced the project in September 2019.
 In March 2020, Balancer Labs held a seed round which raised $3M from notable investors like Accomplice and Placeholder.
 The project was fully audited by Trail of Bits and is currently live on mainnet.